-The surface of the eye is called the cornea.
+Astigmatism is a term used for the irregular shape of the surface of the eye called the cornea.

 The abnormal curve of the cornea means that when light enters the eye, it is not correctly focused on the retina, resulting in an unclear image.

-Astigmatism may also be caused by an irregularly shaped lens, located behind the cornea.
+Astigmatism may also be caused by an irregularly shaped lens, located behind the cornea inside the eye.